iBubelo/laconico-app/readme.md

 4. Go through authorization process once again from the beggining
 5. Check dev console.
 There may be a clue.

-## Know issue
+## Known issues
-- When you don't have enough articles in your Pocket (both, quantity and selected length) after pressing "Get Articles" button the tap with the app can freeze and you will see helper process gobbling up 100% CPU.
+- The tab with the app can freeze when you don't have enough articles in your Pocket (or selected read time is too short) and click "Get Articles" button.
+You will see helper process gobbling up 100% CPU too.
 - When something is wrong sometimes there is no GUI for that.
 Yet.
 - "Get Access Tocken" button returns successful alert even when it failed.

-## TODO
+## To Do
 - Get rid of Access-Control-Allow-Origin issue
 - Simplify authorization process
 - Add error handlers